alexandernc0043/ITSC-3155-Group3/Assignment 5-2 Design Sprint Day 1/Group Document.md

 10. As a professor, I want to help my students relax during registration time by finding unique tools that will help them like RateMyProfessor.
 11. As a teacher, I want to better prepare my students for college life by sharing with them simple applications that show critical information like professor ratings and course reviews to students.
 12. As a student, I want to be able to see how good a professor is in relation to the course I will be taking.
+13. As a student, I want to be able to search for courses by time slots so that I can find classes that fit my schedule.
+14. As a student, I want detailed information about professors including number ratings and also student testimonials.
+15. As a professor, I want to be able to read reviews left by students and have the ability to appeal poor ratings.
+16. As a university advisor, I want to be able to give recommendations based on reviews and ratings.

 # Feature List
 1. Rating System: Positive/Negative Ratings
 2. Report/Removal System: To remove bad reviews